 Working with disabled children can be an immensely challenging role, but one that brings with it great reward, variety and excitement!
 You will need to be enthusiastic and patient in order to succeed in this role.

 Volunteer opportunities in Ghana provided by PMGY will provide you with a platform to make a positive impact when working with disabled children.
 For the reason that many of these children will be seeking the care and attention that you as a volunteer with disabled children in Ghana volunteer can bring.
 To volunteer with children in Ghana, you will need to donate your time and skills effectively.
 This is to ensure you can maximise your impact on the local people.
+If you need motivation for gap year volunteering programs, then our projects in Ghana provide some fantastic opportunities.

 VOLUNTEER PLACEMENT EXAMPLES